ci4rail/yocto-images/README.md

 Examples:

-To build the minimal image in mender-on-verdin-tdx-dunfell
+To build the minimal image in mender-on-verdin

 ```bash
 ./dobi.sh mvtd-build-min
 ```

-To run interactive yocto shell in mender-on-verdin-tdx-dunfell
+To run interactive yocto shell in mender-on-verdin

 ```bash
 ./dobi.sh mvtd-yocto-shell